SAP/fundamental-ngx/libs/platform/README.md

 ## Requirements

-To download and use Fundamental NGX, you will first need to install the [node package manager](https://www.npmjs.com/get-npm).
+To download and use Fundamental Library for Angular, you will first need to install the [node package manager](https://www.npmjs.com/get-npm).

-Fundamental NGX is intended for use with Angular 5 or newer.
+Fundamental Library for Angular is intended for use with Angular 8 or newer.

 Prior knowledge of Angular is recommended.